Brookline Asian American Family Network

 To provide some insight to these incidents, the BAAFN Steering Committee has compiled a list of resources below

-(from Dr. Taharee Jackson in the "Let's Talk" series) with
+(from Dr. Taharee Jackson in the "Let's Talk" series) along with

 • articles to help understand the history of racism in the United States